panaverse/panaverse.github.io/README.md

 We will be using [Maya](https://www.autodesk.com/products/maya/) for 3D Asset development and [USD](https://en.wikipedia.org/wiki/Universal_Scene_Description) file format.

-The online program consists of seven modules (three semisters) listed below and will mainly be focused on imparting knowledge by training students to develop projects.
-The classes will mainly be taught on the weekends or after 7:00 pm (Pakistan Time) on weekdays so that everyone can attend.
-We will be using Zoom to conduct classes so that students from anywhere in the world can attend.

 ## Faculty Application Form

 If you are interested in teaching in this program, you are requested to fill out the following form (if shortlisted we will schedule an interview with you):